Frequently asked Questions about Plans

 2. What are the foundation requirements?

-(Most older plans show 8" concrete blocks w/ brick veneer)
+(Most older plans show 8" concrete blocks w/ brick

 3. Is the wall 2x4 / 2x6 construction?